BranDAOn/outside-counsel-policies/outside-counsel-policy-markdown.md

 ### Invoice Submission

 - Invoices must be submitted monthly and no later than 30 days after the month in which the services were provided.
+We will endeavor to pay bills within 30 days of receipt of invoices.

 - Each invoice must include a detailed breakdown of the work performed, the individual performing the work, the time spent, the billing rate, and a description of expenses.